bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

     #
     # example_glue:
     #   use: "awsGlue"
-    #   awsGlue:
+    #   # awsGlue:
-    #     # AWS account ID of the AWS Glue Data Catalog.
+    #   #   # AWS account ID of the AWS Glue Data Catalog.
 Defaults to the account ID for the IAM user of the workload.
-    #     accountId: ""
+    #   #   accountId: ""
-    #     # AWS region.
+    #   #   # AWS region.
 Defaults to the region of the broker's host.
-    #     region: ""
+    #   #   region: ""
-    #     # Access Key ID to use instead of the metadata server.
+    #   #   # Access Key ID to use instead of the metadata server.
-    #     accessKeyId: ""
+    #   #   accessKeyId: ""
-    #     # Kubernetes secret containing a `secret_access_key` (as the secret key) to use instead of the metadata server.
+    #   #   # Kubernetes secret containing a `secret_access_key` (as the secret key) to use instead of the metadata server.
-    #     secretName: ""
+    #   #   secretName: ""
+    #
+    # example_bigquery:
+    #   use: "bigQuery"
+    #   # bigQuery:
+    #   #   # Google Cloud project ID of the BigQuery Metastore.
+Defaults to the current project in which the Bufstream broker is running.
+    #   #   projectId: ""
+    #   #   # Optional location for any BigQuery datasets that are created.
+Must be present if cloudResourceConnection is present.
+If absent, datasets cannot be auto-created, so any dataset referenced by an Iceberg table must already exist.
+    #   #   location: ""
+    #   #   # Optional name of a BigQuery Cloud Resource connection (only the simple name, not the full name).
+Since a BigQuery dataset can only use connections in the same project and location, the full connection name is not necessary.
+    #   #   cloudResourceConnection: ""
     #

 # -- connectTLS contains TLS configuration for Control Server which is used for inter-broker communication using Connect protocol.